Anqing: Transport

 Anqing Tianzhushan Airport serves the city.

-The Nanjing–Anqing Intercity Railway opened in December 2015, allowing a 90-minute journey time to Nanjing, and 3 hours to Shanghai.Wuhan-Hangzhou High-Speed Railway is also under construction.
+The Nanjing–Anqing Intercity Railway opened in December 2015, allowing a 90-minute journey time to Nanjing, and 3 hours to Shanghai.
+Wuhan-Hangzhou High-Speed Railway is also under construction.
+Along with this, the Anqing Railway connects to the Hefei-Jiujiang railway.
+The Lu'an-Anqing high-speed railway is also under construction.

 One of the bus operators in Anqing, the Anqing Zhongbei Bus Company, is owned by a joint venture between Nanjing Public Utilities Development (formerly Nanjing Zhongbei) and RATP Dev Transdev Asia (RDTA).
 RDTA itself is a joint venture between Transdev and RATP Dev.